amjadnaz/Frontend-tech-task/README.md

 ### What to expect

-The team will review your submission and if everyone is happy with the work, we'll ask you to come in and meet us.
+The team will review your submission and if everyone is happy with the work, we'll email you to schedule a time to have a chat.
 Getting feedback on your submission can take anything between 3 - 5 working days.

 ### Closing notes